frankverhoeven/fv-community-news/readme.txt

 Below is a list of frequently asked questions.

+Q: When I try to view a post it returns a 404 error.
+A: Navigate to the Options > Permalinks page in your WP Admin and press save, this will fix the issue.

 Q: I have a great idea for this plugin, could I make a suggestion?
 A: Sure you can!
 [Let me know about it](https://frankverhoeven.me/wordpress-plugin-fv-community-news/).